 • The number of people counted within the indicator (for example the total number of children measured as overweight) and the denominator (total children measured)

-• Whether the area is statistically significantly better, similar, or worse for the measure selected compared to the wider local authority area (LA_compare), or England (En_compare)
+• Whether the area is statistically significantly better, similar, or worse for the measure selected compared to England or Suffolk

-• Where the value is 0 and no comparison is available, this means the data are suppressed for disclosure control reasons.
+• Where the value is 0 and no comparison is available, this means the data are suppressed for disclosure control reasons